respailab/CLMUL/README.md

 This code is shared for educational purposes and is not intended to be used for any harmful or malicious generation, such as the creation of misleading information, harmful content, or the impersonation of others.

 ## Acknowledgement:
+This research is supported by the Science and Engineering Research Board (SERB), India under Grant SRG/2023/001686.

 ## Citation